Zeeeepa/xyops/docs/recipes.md

 ### How It Works

-- Trigger Plugin: Implement a scheduler plugin that calculates today’s sunrise and sunset for a configured latitude and longitude.
+- Trigger Plugin: Implement a scheduler plugin that calculates today's sunrise and sunset for a configured latitude and longitude.
 The plugin runs once per minute, compares the current time in a configured timezone, and indicates a launch when a window is hit.
   - Recommended module for Node.js: [SunCalc](https://www.npmjs.com/package/suncalc)
 - Parameters: `lat`, `lon`, `timezone`, `sunrise_offset_sec`, `sunset_offset_sec`, and optional `launch` selector `sunrise` or `sunset` or `both`.
 - Workflow: Wire the plugin trigger node into a workflow that branches on which event fired.
 For example: